surfaceUsed/http-file-server/Documents/Urls-explained.md

 /files/name/file.txt?action=override
 ```

-- This request overrides the file identified by `file.txt` in the `/files` directory.
+- This request overrides the file identified by `file.txt` in the `/files` endpoint.
 - The new file data should be contained within the request body.

 Override a file by ID: